ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 )
 ```

-Your database entity's property names should same with the database table's column names.
-The database entity cannot have properties with names different from all
+Your database entities' property names should be same with the database table's column names.
+The database entities cannot have properties with names different from all
 column names in the table.
-But the count of your database entity's properties can less than the count of columns.
+But the count of your database entities' properties can less than the count of columns.

 The `@DBRow`'s param `tableName` represents the table name in Database, please ensure pass
 the correct value.
 If you don't pass the parameter manually, _sqllin-processor_ will use the class
 name as table name, for example, `Person`'s default table name is "Person".

-In _sqllin-dsl_, objects serialization to SQL and deserialization from cursor depend on _kotlinx.serialization_.
-So, you also need to add the `@Serializable` onto your data class.
+In _sqllin-dsl_, objects are serialized to SQL and deserialized from cursor depend on _kotlinx.serialization_.
+So, you also need to add the `@Serializable` onto your data classes.

 ## Next Step